dougdyson/katas/challenges/stripComments/notes.md

 ## Requirements
 * provided written requirements quality was low
-* trimming of whitespace only visible in provided example tests
+* trimming of whitespace requirement only visible in provided example tests, not in the written description

 ## Tests
 * seemed like only one or two tests in the provided test suite